Skip To Main Content

 Advisor: Mike Stovern (S29)

-Debate is an experience that includes arguing current events, deep philosophical discussions, and performing humorous performances.
+Debate is an experience that includes debating about current events, deep philosophical discussions, and speech performances.
 It also includes travel opportunities to meet new and interesting people and visit many exciting places.

 DECA